 Each participant will begin by shooting an exercise, impromptu, set in a single location in Covent Garden.
 The films will be edited and reviewed with a professional screenwriter, followed by a masterclass on script.

-While taking part in acting workshops led by Udayan, each participant will then write a short script based on the ‘Dropped Handkerchief’ scenario.
+While taking part in acting workshops, each participant will then write a short script based on the ‘Dropped Handkerchief’ scenario.
 The scripts will be subject to rigorous constraints in locations, number of set-ups and camera movement.

 The group will recce and prepare for their first shoots with a production manager, under the supervision of a director of photography tutor.

 In week two the participants will split into three groups of four to shoot their scenes.
 In order to understand what an actor requires from a director, participants will fulfill the roles of both actor and director, reversing roles with their fellow participants.

 After a review each group will be provided with an editor and a private editing suite, taking it in turns to prepare their first cuts.

 The twelve films will be reviewed as a group with a screenwriter, supervising editor and director of photography.
 Every decision made at each step of the production will be carefully scrutinised.
 Each participant will then revise their ‘Dropped Handkerchief’ script in the light of this experience.